GautJ/blunomyTest_catenary/README.md

 To view the interactive plots (`.html`), simply download them from the repository and open them in your browser by dragging and dropping the files.

+Each plot shows the original LiDAR points, clustered per wire, along with the corresponding catenary curve fitting 😄

+NOTE:
 To run tests using pytest you should write:
 <pre>PYTHONPATH=. pytest tests/</pre>

-Each plot shows the original LiDAR points, clustered per wire, along with the corresponding catenary curve fitting 😄